hautahi/IM_RIS/markdown/IM_RIS.md

 - Both algorithms result in similar seed sets and influence spread.
 - The RIS algorithm runs a lot faster and scales much better with network size and seed set size.

-The source code for this post is available at its [Github repository](https://github.com/hautahi/IM_RIS).